MaxCDN/api-docs/README.md

 `url` | Origin URL |
 `port` | Port |
 `ip` | IP address of the Origin URL |
-`compress` | On the fly compression of your files served from our edges.GZip compression for the following file types: text/plain,text/html, text/javascript, text/css, text/xml,application/javascript, application/x-javascript, application/xml,text/x-component, application/json, application/xhtml+xml,application/rss+xml, application/atom+xml, app/vnd.ms-fontobject,image/svg+xml, application/x-font-ttf, font/opentype |
+`compress` | Enables on the fly GZip compression of your files from our edge servers for the following file types: text/plain,text/html, text/javascript, text/css, text/xml,application/javascript, application/x-javascript, application/xml,text/x-component, application/json, application/xhtml+xml,application/rss+xml, application/atom+xml, app/vnd.ms-fontobject,image/svg+xml, application/x-font-ttf, font/opentype |
-`backend_compress` | Allow us to cache compressed versions of your files from theorigin.
-GZip compression for the following file types: text/plain,text/html, text/javascript, text/css, text/xml,application/javascript, application/x-javascript, application/xml,text/x-component, application/json, application/xhtml+xml,application/rss+xml, application/atom+xml, app/vnd.ms-fontobject,image/svg+xml, application/x-font-ttf, font/opentype |
+`backend_compress` | Enables us to cache, from origin, GZip compressed versions of your files for the following file types: text/plain,text/html, text/javascript, text/css, text/xml,application/javascript, application/x-javascript, application/xml,text/x-component, application/json, application/xhtml+xml,application/rss+xml, application/atom+xml, app/vnd.ms-fontobject,image/svg+xml, application/x-font-ttf, font/opentype |
 `queries` | Treat Query Strings as a separate cacheable item |
 `set_host_header` | The URL sent as the Host in all HTTP Response Headers |
-`cache_valid` | Ignore the origin Cache-Control Header and set every request tohave a Max-Age of 1d, 7d, 1M or 12M |
+`cache_valid` | Ignore the origin Cache-Control Header and set every request to have a Max-Age of 1d, 7d, 1M or 12M |
-`ignore_setcookie_header` | Ignore any cookies set by the origin in order to make thecontent consistently cacheable |
+`ignore_setcookie_header` | Ignore any cookies set by the origin in order to make the content consistently cacheable |
-`ignore_cache_control` | Ignore any max age values set by the origin and use the CDN setvalue instead |
+`ignore_cache_control` | Ignore any max age values set by the origin and use the CDN set value instead |
 `use_stale` | Serve expired content while fetching new content.
-This willalso cause the CDN to serve expired content in cases where theorigin is down or the file is not found |
+This will also cause the CDN to serve expired content in cases where the origin is down or the file is not found |
-`proxy_cache_lock` | When multiple requests for an uncached file are received, theywill wait until the first response is received rather than sendingeach request back to the origin |
+`proxy_cache_lock` | When multiple requests for an uncached file are received, they will wait until the first response is received rather than sending each request back to the origin |
 `label` | Something that describes your zone |
-`valid_referers` | List of domains for http referrer protection (separated byspace).
-Only the domains in the list will be treated as validreferrers |
+`valid_referers` | List of domains for http referrer protection (separated by space), only the domains in the list will be treated as valid referrers |
-`expires` | Set any request with a no "Cache-Control header" from theorigin to stay on the server.
-Possible values are 1d, 7d, 1M,12M |
+`expires` | Set any request with a no "Cache-Control header" from the origin to stay on the server.
+Possible values are 1d, 7d, 1M, 12M |
 `disallow_robots` | Enable robots.txt |
 `disallow_robots_txt` | Use custom robots.txt |
 `canonical_link_headers` | Pass the canonical URL in the Link HTTP Header |
 `content_disposition` | Force files to download |
 `pseudo_streaming` | Enable the zone for pseudo streaming content |
-`sslshared` | Enable Shared SSL.
-This feature allows you use your zone inHTTPS mode.
-You don't need your own SSL certificate, our servernetdna-ssl.com will be used. |
+`sslshared` | Enable Shared SSL for your zone, so you can use HTTPS, using our SSL certificate for netdna-ssl.com |
 `suspend` | Flag denoting if the zone has been suspended |
 `locked` | Flag denoting if the zone has been locked |
 `inactive` | Flag denoting if the zone has been deleted |